itay-insert/smbfordos/README.md

 from a rom or something the game would throw an error code and bring you back to dos without those!

 note for dosbox-x/vm users:
-specificallly in dosbox-x and the vm... soundblaster driver won't work properly and i am not going to fix it anytime soon, so if you want mario music that badly make sure to open rayman at least once before you open this game... because this fixes the soundblaster for whatever reason (rayman really is a magical game)...
+specificallly in dosbox-x and the vm, soundblaster driver won't work properly and i am not going to fix it anytime soon, so if you want mario music that badly make sure to open rayman at least once before you open this game... because this fixes the soundblaster for whatever reason (rayman really is a magical game)...